-EMDR, Eye Movement Desensitisation and Reprocessing, is a type of psychotherapy developed to help you re-processing traumatic experiences and recover from the way they may affect your life.
+EMDR, Eye Movement Desensitisation and Reprocessing, is a type of psychotherapy developed to help you re-processing difficult experiences and recover from the way they may affect your life.

 This type of psychotherapy is non-intrusive and involves using bilateral stimulation such as eye movements combined with talk therapy in a safe, carefully assessed, and structured format.

-EMDR can help you process negative images, emotions, beliefs and body sensations that might be associated with traumatic memories and that might keep you stuck.
-This type of therapy can enable you to see and perceive things from a different perspective, while alleviating and releasing the symptoms that you were experiencing.
+EMDR therapy can enable you to see and perceive things from a different perspective, while alleviating and releasing the symptoms that you are experiencing.